 The increase in current assets is primarily a result of normal changes in working capital.
-The increases in liabilities and deferred inflows were primarily due to the implementation of GASB Statement 75.
+The decrease in liabilities and deferred inflows were primarily due to the decreases in pension liabilities.

 Changes in the District's revenues (in thousands) were as follows: